 By the time you graduate from BSc Applied Mathematics, you will:

-• Know how to analyze a mathematical problem and select appropriate mathematical tools to solve it
+- Know how to analyse a mathematical problem and select appropriate mathematical tools to solve it

 UK degrees are three years long whereas in China they are four, therefore we do accept students with certain qualifications directly into Year Two, which is the start of the main academic programme.
 Most students, however, enter into Year One, which provides you with a range of interesting modules, language classes and core skills for your degree.

 An applied mathematics degree gives you access to a wide range of rewarding career paths.
 Graduates are highly sought-after in the job market and are employed as analysts, modellers, data scientists, statisticians and managers in industries such as finance, information technology, biotechnology, consultancy, and in government.

 Many of our students choose to continue their studies at postgraduate level.
 Popular choices of masters programme include applied mathematics, pure mathematics, financial mathematics, industrial mathematics, mathematical modelling, actuarial science, financial engineering and statistics.
 An increasing number of graduates are enrolled for further studies at renowned universities abroad such as Columbia University and the University of Washington in the USA and the University of Cambridge and Imperial College London in the UK.